ukatc/AtLAST_sensitivity_calculator/docs/source/sensitivity.rst

 The sensitivity calculation
 ===========================

+The following is a desription of the underlying calculations that the software perform.

 The sensitivity of a single dish telescope for an integration time :math:`t` is given by:

 .. math::